richiecroker/op-st-hospital-fp10/content/methodology.md

 **Assumptions and limitations**

 Prescribing data is only used for NHS organisations who are included in the Hospital Prescribing Dispensed in the Community dataset.
 These are usually NHS Trusts.
-Other prescribing undertaken in primary care, is not included.
+Other prescribing undertaken in primary care is not included.